Sdsquires27/Seth-S-Programming-Portfolio/README.md

 # Seth-S-Programming-Portfolio
 This is my programming portfolio.
-This was initially created in my Python class in high school and has many of the projects I have worked on.
+This was created in my Python class in high school and has many of the projects I have worked on.

 Here is a brief overview of each project in this portfolio: